dobyemail/www/README.md

 Join the growing number of satisfied customers who have simplified their online service management with **DoByEmail**.

-For just **50EUR**, enjoy the convenience of managing your online services via email for a lifetime.
+For just **50EUR**, enjoy the convenience of managing your online services via email for a year.

 🔗 **Visit Our Website**: [Do By Email](http://order.dobyemail.com) 📧 **Email Us**: support@dobyemail.com